ApolloAuto/apollo/cyber/doxy-docs/source/CyberRT_Developer_Tools.md

    Place the mouse on the image of the camera channel, you can double-click the left button to highlight the corresponding data channel on the left menu bar.
 Right click on the image to bring up menu for deleting the camera channel.

-   Play and Pause buttons: when clicking the `Play` button, all channels will be showed.
+   Play and Pause buttons: when clicking the `Play` button, all channels will be shown.
 While when clicking the `Pause` button, all channels will stop showing on the tool.

 ## Cyber_monitor